Beth Mead: Women's football

+In February 2020, Mead joined #WePlayStrong, a social media campaign by UEFA.
+The campaign aims to increase participation levels among 13–17-year-old girls by shifting perceptions of women's football.
+The series follows the daily lives of female professional footballers.
+Her fitness routines have been shared online as part of the #TrainAtHome series.

 In August 2022, Mead launched the Trainline 'Tenner off Match Day Travel' campaign, offering fans traveling to WSL fixtures £10 off rail travel.

 In September 2022, Mead became McDonald's Fun Football ambassador, which aims to give every child, from every background, gender and ability, the opportunity to enjoy football for free.
-Since May 2022, the Fun Football programme saw a 60% increase in girls signing up following an exciting summer for the Lionesses.

 Soon after UEFA Women's Euro 2022, the England players wrote an open letter to Rishi Sunak and Liz Truss, the candidates in the ongoing Conservative Party leadership election, in which they declared their "legacy and goal was to inspire a nation".
 They saw their victory "as only the beginning".
 The letter pointed out that only 63% of British girls could play football in school PE lessons and concluded: "We – the 23 members of the England Senior Women's EURO Squad – ask you to make it a priority to invest in girls' football in schools, so that every girl has the choice".

 In October 2022, Mead was nominated for the European Diversity Awards Media Diversity Champion of the Year for promoting women in football.

-Other
+Ovarian Cancer Action

 Mead is an ambassador for Ovarian Cancer Action.
+In February 2023, she announced her captaincy for Walk in Her Name initiative in March for Ovarian Cancer Awareness Month.
+She asked fans and supporters to walk 100 km for Ovarian Cancer Action's goal of at least half of women with ovarian cancer surviving for 10 years by 2032.
+Currently, only 3 in 10 women diagnosed with ovarian cancer will live beyond 10 years.
 In January 2023, she started a fundraising campaign in honour of her mother to make ovarian cancer a survivable disease for everyone diagnosed.
-During the holiday season in 2022, she donated £1 from every Christmas card she sold to Ovarian Cancer Action.

-In October 2021, Mead signed an open letter to the Prime Minister, calling for a kinder, fairer and more effective system for refugees in the UK.
-The letter, organized by the campaign coalition Together With Refugees, was published in the week the Nationality and Borders Bill is brought back to Parliament and states: "…We want Afghans and other people across the world fleeing persecution and violence to find safety here as they have in the past, no matter how they arrive."
+In December 2022, she partnered with Ovarian Cancer Action on a limited edition Christmas card.

+Other

 Mead has advocated for Battersea Dogs & Cats Home, an animal rescue centre for dogs and cats.
 Battersea was featured in Sky Sports' Inside the WSL: Beth Mead Special in September 2022.
 In October 2022, she appeared in Battersea's Wear Blue for Rescue promotion video.

 Mead has spoken openly about her sexuality, and hopes that by setting an example she can help bridge the gap between LGBTQ+ discussions in the men's game.
 She has been nominated for British LGBT Awards in 2020 and 2022.